torreyma/python-geosupport/MT-install-notes.md

 ## Running:
 * Before running, you have to set the environment variables GEOFILES and LD_LIBRARY_PATH so python-geosupport knows where geosupport was unzipped.
 	* (Unless geosupport releases some kind of major changes that fundamentally break how it works, this is ALL you have to do to upgrade to a newer version of geosupport used with python-geosupport.)
-* Run python (often ```python3``` on the command line for many systems.)
+* Run python interactively (often ```python3``` on the command line for many systems.)
+* In python, import the library with ``` from geosupport import Geosupport ```
+	* Tricky thing to watch out for:
+		* If you get the error ``` ModuleNotFoundError: No module named 'geosupport' ``` then python doesn't think python-geosupport is installed.
+		* You may have installed it wrong.
+But you also need to be sure you are using pythong from anaconda.
+On some systems, like the DOHMH server, there can be more than one version of python3 installed
+		* Check you are using anaconda's python with ``` which python3 ``` --- it should show python3 being in /opt/anaconda/bin/python3 not /usr/bin or anywhere else.
+		* If you discover you are using /usr/bin/python3 then you are probably in a non-login shell that is not sourcing the system bashrc (/etc/bashrc) where python3 is set to the anaconda version.
+		* (For me this manifested in vim :terminal, but this problem could crop up other places.
+It does look like terminal on Jupyterhub is login though.)
+* Create a geosupport object called 'g' with  ``` g = Geosupport() ```
-	* If you get the error: ``` geosupport.error.GeosupportError: libgeo.so: cannot open shared object file: No such file or directory ``` that just means you haven't set your environment variables or haven't set them correctly.
+	* Another tricky thing to watch out for: if at this point you get the error: ``` geosupport.error.GeosupportError: libgeo.so: cannot open shared object file: No such file or directory ``` that just means you haven't set your environment variables or haven't set them correctly.
 		* (Ignore the warning about 64 bit-ness, that's irrelevant.)